indiebase/indiebase/README.md

 #### Sub-Projects

-- [PITM](https://github.com/indiebase/PTIM) It's a watcher client that makes you don't need to register a company to access payments.
-Support WeChat Pay, Alipay, PayPal.
+- [PITM](https://github.com/indiebase/PTIM) It's a watcher client which means you don't need to register a company to access payments.
+Support WeChat Pay, Alipay, and PayPal.
 Serving for indiebase pro.

 ## Architecture